microsoft/MixedRealityToolkit-Unity/Documentation/Packaging/MRTK_Modularization.md

 ### Application Architecture

-RC2 will have support completed to enable applications to be built with a variety of architectures, including:
+RC2 will have support to enable applications to be built with a variety of architectures, including:

 - [MixedRealityToolkit service locator](#mixedrealitytoolkit-service-locator)
 - [Individual services](#individual-service-components)